A cuttlebone is one of the best calcium supplements to give to a turtle. This is what I would recommend for most turtles.

 This is why so many turtle owners love cuttlebones.

-A cuttlebone is actually the internal skeleton of a cuttlefish (where its name comes from).
+A cuttlebone for turtles is actually the internal skeleton of a cuttlefish (where its name comes from).
 Unlike the hard, firm bones you are probably thinking of, cuttlebones are softer and chalkier.
 They are extremely popular among bird owners.

 However, they also work really great for aquatic species of turtles, as you can basically throw it into your tank and let it sit there.
 Turtles, being the opportunists that they are, will swim by and nip at it, breaking it apart, eating bits and pieces of it and thus, getting their calcium.